 First the controversy.
+Adapt or die.
 "It's not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is most adaptable to change".

 It turns out that Charles Darwin did not actually coin this quote.
 It was actually said by some guy talking about Charles Darwin in 1963 in a speech delivered by a Louisiana State University business professor named Leon Megginson.
 But it doesn’t really matter.

 The whole world has been forced to come to terms with the “new normal” as a result of the COVID pandemic.
-And yet, despite being faced with the largest global health and economic catastrophe since World War II, most people are wired in such a way that we rationalise everything so as not to get stressed, and that means we also resist change until we get swept up by it.
+And yet, despite being faced with the largest global health and economic catastrophe since World War II, most people are wired in such a way that we resist change until we get swept up by it.

-And if your business model is helping people who know less than you do to learn from your mistakes and save them a ton of money and a lot of time, which is what I also do, we’re probably fortunate that people are so rational and inflexible!
+As luck would have it, my business model is helping people who know less than I do to learn from their mistakes.
+In so doing, I save them a ton of money and a lot of time.
+You might say that I’m probably fortunate that people are so rational and inflexible!

-I specialise in one link in the Startup ecosystem chain.
+I specialize in one link in the Startup ecosystem chain.
 Securing external debt or equity funding.
 No two Founders are alike, and yet, 90% of them share a common blind spot.
-They believe their Startup idea is the best thing since “sliced bread” and that it will revolutionise (read “disrupt”) their industry.
+They believe their Startup idea is the best thing since “sliced bread” and that it will revolutionize (read “disrupt”) their industry.

 Sometimes in life, you are fortunate to meet someone more by accident than design, and that meeting ends up changing your perspective and life, permanently.

 That’s exactly what happened to me.

 It was American poet and educator, Henry Wadsworth Longfellow who said –